|miano home page | events calendar | office hours | music department home page | course advisement page|

 South Pacific, a collaborative project between the Music Department and Essex

 two-time Tony-Award winner George Hearn and Leslie Hearn in leading roles, as

 well as students, faculty & community members, who performed to sold-out

 crowds in E. Glenn Giltz Auditorium.

-Past productions in which Miano has been involved include SUNY Plattsburgh's Renaissance Madrigal Dinner (producer & director in 1997, 1998, 2000), Amahl and The Night Visitors--Menotti (music & stage director in 1999 and 2001), Chicago (1997) and City of Angels (music director in 2003).
+Past productions in which Miano has been involved include SUNY Plattsburgh's Renaissance Madrigal Dinner (producer & director in 1997, 1998, 2000), Amahl and The Night Visitors--Menotti (music & stage director in 1999 and 2001, music director 2014), Chicago (1997) and City of Angels (music director in 2003).
 From 1998-2007, Miano was the director of Champlain Valley Oratorio Society (now named Champlain Valley Voices) and Choral Union.
 She served as guest conductor for CVV for their Spring 2010 concert, while Artistic Director Karen Becker was on leave.
 In support of this Champlain Valley Voices' semi-staged performance of Henry Purcell's opera, Dido and Aeneas, Miano planned the spring ChoralFest 2010 to be built upon the week-long residency of guest artist Kristine Ciesinski, operatic soprano--in the title role of Dido and Aeneas.
 Ciesinski worked with College Chorale and Cardinal Singers, as well as providing an intense week of vocal activities that trained our voice students for participation in a staged Baroque opera.

 application sessions for both elementary and high school levels at the 1998 New